 A shooting star candlestick is a unique charting pattern that comes at the end of an uptrend and indicates a potential trend top area followed by a trend reversal.
 This bearish reversal candlestick has a long upper shadow, little (or no) lower shadow, and a small body.

-Unlike the famous Doji candlestick pattern that indicates indecision between buyers and sellers – the shooting star pattern portrays a market condition where buyers can no longer push prices higher and face a strong resistance level with the same buying pressure.
+Unlike the famous Doji candlestick pattern that indicates indecision between buyers and sellers – the shooting star pattern portrays a market condition where buyers can no longer push prices higher and face a strong resistance level.

 The shooting star candle looks exactly the same as the bullish hammer pattern and the inverted hammer candlestick pattern, however, the difference between these pattern two is that they occur in different market scenarios.
 While the first two patterns appear at the end of a downtrend, the shooting star occurs at the end of a bullish trend and is, in essence, a top reversal pattern.

-How to Identify and Use the Shooting Star Candlestick Pattern in Forex Trading?
+How to Identify and Use the Shooting Star Candlestick Pattern?

-As with any other technical analysis candlestick pattern, you must know how to correctly identify the shooting star pattern in order to use it as part of your forex trading strategy.
+As with any other technical analysis candlestick patterns, you must know how to correctly identify the shooting star pattern in order to use it as part of your trading strategy.

 Luckily, identifying the shooting star pattern is simple and straightforward – basically, you need to find a candlestick pattern that has a long upper shadow, short or no lower shadow at all, and a really small body.